adrolli/laraverse/README.md

 -   https://laraverse.test/packagist-search/tallui - basic api call done - create and write to packagist-cache-table
 -   do same for npm
 -   create a merge-data-controller that reads from all three tables and merges to item-table, keep track on changes then
+-   curated means there are changes locally, that should not be overwritten by the merge
+-   prepare your first output

 ## Github Data